Serge Voronoff: Monkey-gland transplant work

 In his book Rejuvenation by Grafting (1925), Voronoff describes what he believes are some of the potential effects of his surgery.
 While "not an aphrodisiac", he admits the sex drive may be improved.
-Other possible effects include better memory, the ability to work longer hours, the potential for no longer needing glasses (due to improvement of muscles around the eye), and the prolonging of life.
+He claims that other possible effects include better memory, the ability to work longer hours, the potential for no longer needing glasses (due to improvement of muscles around the eye), and the prolonging of life.
 Voronoff also speculates that the grafting surgery might be beneficial to people with "dementia praecox", the mental illness known today as schizophrenia.

 Voronoff's monkey-gland treatment was in vogue in the 1920s.
 The poet E. E. Cummings sang of a "famous doctor who inserts monkeyglands in millionaires", and Chicago surgeon Max Thorek, for whom the Thorek Hospital and Medical Center is named, recalled that soon, "fashionable dinner parties and cracker barrel confabs, as well as sedate gatherings of the medical élite, were alive with the whisper - 'Monkey Glands'."
+In 1922, Voronoff told the Chicago Tribune that his services were in such high demand that "only the scarcity of chimpanzees" is slowing him down: "He is using chimpanzees faster than they can be caught in Africa."

 By the early 1930s, over 500 men had been treated in France by his rejuvenation technique (including Voronoff's younger brother Georges), and thousands more around the world, such as in a special clinic set up in Algiers.
 Noteworthy people who had the surgery included Harold McCormick, chairman of the board of International Harvester Company.
 To cope with the demand for the operation, Voronoff set up his own monkey farm in Ventimiglia, on the Italian Riviera, employing a former circus-animal keeper to run it.
 French-born U.S. coloratura soprano Lily Pons was a frequent visitor to the farm.
 With his growing wealth, Voronoff occupied the whole of the first floor of one of Paris's most expensive hotels, surrounded by a retinue of chauffeurs, valets, personal secretaries and two mistresses.